tdwg/bdq/tg2/_review/docs/list/bdqenh/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>Data could be improved by converting from one representation to another</td>
+			<td>Data could be improved by converting from one representation to another.</td>
 		</tr>
 		<tr>
 			<td>Comments</td>
 			<td>As in spatial coordinate transformations.
-Data in a bdqffdq:InformationElement that do not conform to some specification may be proposed to be replaced in with a conforming value.
-Corresponding dimension is bdqdim:Conformance</td>
+Data in a bdqffdq:InformationElement that do not conform to some specification may be proposed to be replaced with a conforming value.
+Corresponding dimension is bdqdim:Conformance.</td>
 		</tr>
 		<tr>
 			<td>Status</td>